kermitt2/delft/Readme.md

 ##### French model (based on Le Monde corpus)

 Note that Le Monde corpus is subject to copyrights and is limited to research usage only.
 This is the default French model, so it will be used by simply indicating the language as parameter: `--lang fr`, but you can also indicate explicitly the dataset with `--dataset-type lemonde`.
+Default static embeddings for French language models are `wiki.fr`, which can be changed with parameter `--embedding`.

 Similarly as before, for training and evaluating use: